YannickDot/Yannickdot/README.md

 - 🧠 I'm looking to collaborate with designers and marketers to build and grow great apps that reach millions.
 - ⚡ When I am not coding, I enjoy photography, reading, playing soccer and tennis, lifting weights and managing my home automation and servers.

-**Because of this ongoing AI mania and trend of using public data to train AI models like Github Copilot, I now host all my code privately on my private servers using Gitea. 😉**
+**Because of this trend of using public (and private?) data to train AI models like Github Copilot, I now self-host all my code on my private server using Gitea. 😉**

-**I'll only leave the opensource stuff here**
+**I'll only keep the Open Source stuff here on Github.**